Integrating with Sauce Labs Real Device

 • In the App Type field, select the app type from the drop-down.

-• Native – enter or select the values for the additional fields required for this selection:
+• Native – Enter or select the values for the additional fields required for this selection:

 • In the App Name field, enter the app name.